lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func presentErrorAlert() -> UIAlertController
 ```

 However, if the return value might be useful in some specific situations, it doesn't force one to use it (the `@discardableResult` annotation serves this purpose).
 Though, such return values are not encouraged.
-An engineer shall follow the principle of [the command-query separation](https://en.wikipedia.org/wiki/Command–query_separation).
+Follow the principle of [the command-query separation](https://en.wikipedia.org/wiki/Command–query_separation).

-Abbreviations and acronyms (except for the common ones) are avoided.
+Avoid abbreviations and acronyms (except for the common ones).
 (Possible exceptions are local variables within implementation blocks of code.)

 **Do**: `let currentValue = 1`